All (band): Reunion

 On January 26, 2008, Egerton, Stevenson, and Alvarez reunited with Scott Reynolds to play a set of All songs as an opening act for Drag the River at the Aggie in Fort Collins.
 In mid-April of that year, the band announced that they would be reuniting once again with Reynolds for Chicago, Illinois's Riot Fest on October 12.
 They performed at the Congress Theater in Chicago, playing for less than an hour before Chicago police shut down the show.

 Additionally, All performed two warm-up shows: one in Japan in July 2008 and the other at the Democratic National Convention in Denver, Colorado, on August 29, 2008.
 The DNC show was cut short and the band completed an additional set that evening at the 3 Kings Tavern in downtown Denver.

 In July 2009 the band completed a short tour with fellow Cruz Records alums Big Drill Car, going across Southern California.
 Former Descendents bandmate Tony Lombardo joined the band on stage on July 18 and 19 of that tour for two songs, to a very welcoming crowd.

 In an interview with RiotFest.org, Scott Reynolds did not rule out the possibility of writing new material but set three conditions that need to be present: people want to hear new music, he feels the need to create, and the "bro" factor between the bandmates needs to be there.

-ALL played a one-off performance in Portland, Oregon, at Dante's on October 3, 2009.
+All played a one-off performance in Portland, Oregon, at Dante's on October 3, 2009.

 In the beginning of 2010, the band was set to perform a short tour on the East Coast, with Off with Their Heads and Shot Baker.
 The shows were postponed due to health issues with Bill Stevenson, and were never rescheduled.
 At the 2011 Punk Rock Bowling, the band played a set with all three of their singers, Dave Smalley, Scott Reynolds, and Chad Price.
 From 2011 to 2014 the band played various shows around the U.S. On February 16, 2013, the band performed at The Mohawk in Austin, Texas, as part of a cancer benefit.

-On September 9, 2014, after a showing of Filmage at the Downtown Independent theater in Los Angeles, ALL played a dual set with both Chad and Scott, followed by a Descendents karaoke part where both Chad and Scott sang Descendents songs, along with surprise guest vocalists: London May (Samhain); Phi Lo (The Last); members of the Filmage crew, James, Justin & Deedle; Jen Razavi (The Bombpops); Marko DeSantis (Bad Astronaut) & Ken Stringfellow (Posies); Dennis Lyxzén (Refused); Davey Havok (AFI); Jim Lindberg (Pennywise); and Matt Skiba (Alkaline Trio, Blink 182).
+On September 9, 2014, after a showing of Filmage at the Downtown Independent theater in Los Angeles, ALL played a dual set with both Chad and Scott, followed by a Descendents karaoke part where both Chad and Scott sang Descendents songs, along with surprise guest vocalists: London May (Samhain); Phi Lo (the Last); members of the Filmage crew, James, Justin & Deedle; Jen Razavi (the Bombpops); Marko DeSantis (Bad Astronaut) & Ken Stringfellow (Posies); Dennis Lyxzén (Refused); Davey Havok (AFI); Jim Lindberg (Pennywise); and Matt Skiba (Alkaline Trio, Blink 182).

+With Chad in vocals, ALL played Amnesia Rockfest in 2015.